Estimate Time5 min

 Many investors like following the January barometer because it provides an easily identified outcome.
 While it is impossible to predict the future, proponents of the January barometer think this indicator may provide some indication of the momentum behind stocks.
 And it has turned out to be prescient in recent years.

 But calendar-based trading patterns should be taken with a grain of salt, and you shouldn't craft a strategy solely on this theory (or any other technical theory or fundamental indicator).
 Each year is unique, with the factors impacting the market constantly changing.
-With that said, stocks appear to have momentum and the January barometer suggests 2024 may be another good year for investors.
+Nevertheless, stocks appear to have momentum and the January barometer suggests 2025 may be another good year for investors.

 Choose the criteria.
 See stocks that match.